 Recipe Modifications

-- Beans: I added chickpeas to this salad but any bean you want would work.
+- Beans: added chickpeas to this salad but any bean you want would work.
 I especially like white beans!

 - Vegetables: You can add any colorful vegetables including sun-dried tomatoes, carrots, celery, bell peppers like red bell pepper, crunchy cucumbers, zucchini or mushrooms.